 Guides to Financial Aid

-- The US Department of Education publishes a Guide to Federal Student Aid.
-This is the 2013-2014 edition.
+The US Department of Education publishes a Guide to Federal Student Aid.

 When investigating scholarship money, beware of any organization that asks you to pay a fee to help you "find" funds.
 (See Federal Student Aid's "Avoiding Scams" web page for more information.)